Eilouzr/imageSlider/README.md

-# NoviSlideShow
+# SlideShow

-This project is an angular and java project which allow you as the user to create a list of images, and display them as a slideshow.
+This project is an angular and java project which allow you as the user to create a list of images and display them as a slideshow.

 ## How to run

-You can run each part of the project separately. run "homeApplication" to start the Java based restful server in http://localhost:8080 with a h2 local database.
+You can run each part of the project separately. run "homeApplication" to start the Java-based restful server in http://localhost:8080 with an h2 local database.
-By connection to http://localhost:8080/api/sliders you can check that your server is up and running
+By connecting to http://localhost:8080/api/sliders you can check that your server is up and running

-You can run "ng serve" or simply running "start" you will start the Angular frontend in http://localhost:4200.
+You can run "ng serve" or simply run "start" which will start the Angular front-end at http://localhost:4200.

 Or run both at once by running the "run-full" option which will do all of the above